HOLDING GOVERNMENT ACCOUNTABLE

 OUTA is a Civil Action Organisation, born in 2012 as an opposition to Gauteng’s e-Toll scheme.

 In early 2016, a name change to the “Organisation Undoing Tax Abuse”, allowed retention of the OUTA acronym, while clearly depicting the work and purpose of the organisation.

-While the e-Toll challenge has been stretched out over a number of years, the organisation has grown stronger and has developed into a more efficient entity with its own internal litigation capacity, researchers, investigators and other skills.
-The internal growth has enabled OUTA to move beyond the e-Toll issue, as the team sets out to challenge and expose inefficiencies, maladministration and corruption in other areas of state taxation policy making and state managed expenditure.
+While the e-Toll challenge has spanned some years, OUTA has grown stronger and developed into a qualified organisation with internal litigation capacity, researchers, investigators and other skilled staff.
+The growth facilitated a move beyond the e-Toll issue, as our team set out to challenge and expose inefficiencies, maladministration and corruption in other areas of state taxation policy-making and state managed expenditure.

-OUTA’s role is to become active in challenging some of the serious issues at play and to hold those responsible for the poor governance and corruption to account for their actions.
-To halt the wasteful expenditure and irrational decisions which are not in the best interests of society at large.
+OUTA’s role is to challenge the serious issues at play and to hold those responsible for poor governance and corruption to account.
+We aim to halt wasteful expenditure and irrational decisions which are not in the best interests of society.